gregrgay/edx-documentation/en_us/shared/subsections/open_response_assessments/Access_ORA_Info.rst

 #.
 Contact your edX program manager to request a data download of ORA
    responses for the assignment.

-   You will receive the download in a spreadsheet or .cvs file format.
+   You will receive the download in a spreadsheet or .csv file format.

 #.
 Search the spreadsheet for text that matches the sample text from the
    inappropriate post.